-This unique structure allows us to ensure that all Divisions, including Youth Development Services (YDS), are keenly aware of the importance of ensuring that foster home, licensed residential programs and the RITS have a zero tolerance for sexual harassment and sexual abuse.
+This unique structure allows us to ensure that all Divisions, including the Division of Youth Development (YD), are keenly aware of the importance of ensuring that foster home, licensed residential programs and the RITS have a zero tolerance for sexual harassment and sexual abuse.
 We continuously inform and educated Staff, contractors, volunteers, and youth about the importance of sharing information of suspected incidents of sexual harassment and abuse, knowing how to identify potential situations of sexual harassment and/or abuse and how to report suspicions or incidents.